HexaCluster/pg_dbms_lock/README.md

 ## [Description](#description)

-This PostgreSQL extension provided full compatibility with the DBMS_LOCK Oracle package except the `DBMS_LOCK.CONVERT()` function.
+This PostgreSQL extension provided compatibility with the DBMS_LOCK Oracle package except the `DBMS_LOCK.CONVERT()` function and some unsupported lock modes.
 The following stored procedures are implemented:

 * `ALLOCATE_UNIQUE()` Allocates a unique lock ID to a named lock.
 * `REQUEST()` Requests a lock of a specific mode.